sklasfeld/sklasfeld.github.io/src/content/projects/project-4.md

 ![Project preview](/project-4.png)

 **Figure**.
-An example of microRNA in *Rotylenchulus reniformis*, a parasitic nematode of plants, predicted using mirDeep2 and validated with CentroidFold during Klasfeld's summer internship.
+An example of microRNA in *Rotylenchulus reniformis*, a parasitic nematode of plants, predicted using [mirDeep2](https://www.mdc-berlin.de/content/mirdeep2-documentation) and validated with [CentroidFold](http://rtools.cbrc.jp/centroidfold/) during my summer internship.

 ## Summary:

 * Investigated novel microRNAs in *R. reniformis*

-* Assessed AHA and PBJelly as gap closing and scaffold tools for *Medicago truncatula*, a legume of scientific interest due to its symbiotic relationships with nitrogen-fixing bacteria and fungi, using PacBio sequencing data
+* Assessed [AHA](https://rhallpb.github.io/Applications/AHA.html) and [PBJelly](https://sourceforge.net/p/pb-jelly/wiki/Home/) as gap closing and scaffold tools for *Medicago truncatula*, a legume of scientific interest due to its symbiotic relationships with nitrogen-fixing bacteria and fungi, using PacBio sequencing data

 ## Relevant Publications